marklogic/marklogic-geo-data-services/docs/create-service-descriptor.md

    fragment ID when performing a join.
 Specifically, this allows for passing in a value for the `systemCols` argument when GDS uses [op.fromView](https://docs.marklogic.com/op.fromView) to build an Optic pipeline based on a view.

-TODO `fields` can also be used when source=view; I'm not sure why though, as it seems GDS can already determine the fields from the TDE.
-And "includes" can be used to select a subset of them if desired.

 ## Loading service descriptors